Document Type: Original Article

-1Department of Immunology, Medical School, Rafsanjan University of Medical Sciences, Rafsanjan
+Department of Immunology, Medical School, Rafsanjan University of Medical Sciences, Rafsanjan

 Neuroscience Research Center, Department of Neurology

-3Department of Immunology, Medical School, Kerman University of Medical Sciences, Kerman
+Department of Immunology, Medical School, Kerman University of Medical Sciences, Kerman

 Department of Physiology, Medical School

 Department of Histology, Medical School, Rafsanjan University of Medical Sciences, Rafsanjan

 Department of Immunology, Medical School, Tarbiat Moddares University, Tehran, Iran

 Results: The mRNA expression of IL-17, IL-23 P19 and IL-23 P40 in CNS and serum levels of IL- 17 and IL-23 were significantly higher in PBS-treated EAE mice than non-EAE group (p<0.003, p<0.001, p<0.001, p<0.05 and p<0.01, respectively).
 In 200 mg/kg gingertreated EAE mice the mRNA expression of IL-17, P19 and P40 in CNS and serum IL- 23 levels were significantly decreased as compared to PBS-treated EAE mice (p<0.05, p<0.001, p<0.001 and p<0.05, respectively).
 Moreover, 300 mg/kg ginger-treated EAE group had significantly lower expression of IL-17, P19 and P40 in CNS and lower serum IL-17 and IL-23 levels than PBS-treated EAE group (p<0.02, p<0.001, p<0.001, p<0.03 and p<0.004, respectively).

 Conclusion: Ginger extract reduces the expression of IL-17 and IL-23 in EAE mice.
 The therapeutic potential of ginger for treatment of MS could be considered in further studies.